Updated on January 21, 2020

 We use the information to provide and promote our products and services to you, allow you to attend events and webinars and enter contests and promotions, maintain our business records and other purposes set out in our policy.
 Providing the information is not mandatory, but we do need to collect in order to do these things.
 We say in our online forms if any of the information we ask for is not required.

-We, or our third party providers, also collect and use information automatically generated as users interact with the Site or our software products, which includes the browser and operating systems types and versions used, installer commands, web interface clicks, mouse gestures, data relating to the submission of online forms (but not the content of the forms), IP addresses, and page views, URLs visited within our software products, error messages and related data about software errors (“Telemetry Data”).
-Puppet may use and share the Telemetry Data with third parties, like our cloud-based support management system to help Puppet improve the user experience and the Site.
+We, or our third party providers, also collect and use information automatically generated as users interact with the Site or our software products, which may include the browser and operating systems types and versions used, installer commands, web interface clicks, mouse gestures, data relating to the submission of online forms, IP addresses, and page views, URLs visited within our software products, error messages and related data about software errors (“Usage Data”).
+Puppet may use and share the Usage Data with third parties, like our cloud-based support management system to help Puppet improve the user experience of our software products and/or the Site.

-The Telemetry Data collected and used by Puppet is de-identified so that it does not reveal the name, role, contact details or other real world identifiers of users and Puppet does not collect or use any information from content that users process within or uploads to our software platform.
-If Puppet is collecting Telemetry Data from the Site, the Customer may opt-out of this functionality at any time.
+The Usage Data collected and used by Puppet is de-identified so that it does not reveal the name, role, contact details or other real world identifiers of users.

-The Site may also use IP addresses for the same purposes identified above, as well as to analyze trends, administer the site, track users’ movements and gather broad demographic information for aggregate use.
+The Site may also use IP addresses for the same purposes identified above, as well as to analyze trends, administer the site, track users’ use of our software products and gather broad demographic information for aggregate use.